engisalor/corpusama/README.md

 # make corpus XML <doc> attributes for a language
 corp.make_attribute("fr")
-# there should be a few French documents in the first 1000 API results
+# there should be a few French documents in the first 1000 API results (example breaks if otherwise)

 # export the combined texts into one TXT file
 df = corp.export_text("fr")